smallblue2/Hako/docs/documentation/doc_generation/user_manual/user_manual.md

  - **Save indicator** -- The circle.
 Blue indicates saved, Red indicates not-saved.
  - **File Permissions** -- Whether the file is Read Only \[RO\] or Read Write \[RW\]

+ You can also alternatively force a save with the 'Ctrl + S'.

 #### File Browser

 The file browser is an application that provides a graphical interface for you to view, organise and manage the files and folders on Hako.